Huge protest on Belarus leader’s birthday demands he resign

 On Sunday, the Belarusian Defense Ministry said it was conducting military exercises in the Grodno region, near the borders of Poland and Lithuania, simulating defending against an invasion.

 Belarus on Saturday cracked down hard on foreign news media that have been covering the protests, deporting at least four Russian journalists, including two from The Associated Press.
-The government also revoked the accreditations of many Belarusian journalists working for foreign new agencies, including journalists working for AP.
+The government also revoked the accreditation of many Belarusian journalists working for foreign new agencies, including journalists working for AP.

 —-